 We'll then depart the boat and walk around to explore more of the market.
 You'll find a variety of Thai foods, such as seasonal tropical fruits from local orchards, as well as souvenirs, all available on both river banks.

-Around noon, we’ll head back to Bangkok.
-If you wish, you can get off at a BTS Sky Train station, or we can return you to the meeting point.
-Your local guide will be happy to give you directions back to your accommodations or to other sites you should see.
+Around noon, we'll head back to Bangkok and return you to the meeting point which is right next to BTS (Skytrain) station National Stadium.
+Your local guide will be happy to give you directions back to your accommodation or to other sites you should see.

-Inclusions: Local English-speaking guide, private transportation during the tour, boat ride, light snacks.
+Inclusions: Local English-speaking guide, private transportation during the tour, boat ride, a light snack.

 Exclusions: Additional food and drink, souvenirs and personal shopping, tips/gratuities for your guide and driver.

 Dress standard: Please dress casually and comfortably for walking.